-NAVA Apparel’s ‘Xhosa’ laptop case in diesel toffee leather has a multi colour tribal design cotton weave on the front.
-The interior of the laptop bag is lined with an original South African shweshwe fabric for your laptop’s comfort and style, with a durable nylon zip secure.
-All NAVA Apparel bags are handmade by local South African craftswomen.
+NAVA Apparel’s ‘Xhosa’ laptop case in diesel toffee leather has a multicolour tribal design cotton weave on the front.
+The interior of the laptop case is lined with an original South African Shweshwe fabric for your laptop’s comfort and style, with a durable nylon zip to secure.
+All NAVA Apparel bags are handmade by local South African craftswomen, to whom we pay fair trade wages.

 ‘Xhosa’ is a Bantu ethnic tribe of Southern Africa living in south-east South Africa, and in the last two centuries throughout the southern and central-southern parts of the country.
 The Xhosa people are divided into several tribes with related yet distinct heritages.
 The main tribes are the Mpondo, Mpondomise, Bomvana, Xesibe, and Thembu.
 In addition, the Bhaca and Mfengu have adopted the Xhosa language.
 The name “Xhosa” comes from that of a legendary leader called uXhosa.
 There is also a fringe theory that, prior to that, the name xhosa came from a word meaning “fierce” or “angry” in some San language.
 The Xhosa refer to themselves as the amaXhosa, and to their language as isiXhosa.
 Presently approximately 8 million Xhosa are distributed across the country, and the Xhosa language is South Africa’s second-most-populous home language, after Zulu, to which Xhosa is closely related.